Active Category Design

 No email required to download.

-But if you want the occasional note on category design, plus new templates as they drop, leave it here.
+But if you want the occasional note on category design, plus new tools as they're released, leave it here.

 Who's behind this